The Golden Buddha

 In Logic-based therapy (LBT) in the syllogistic structure there is the universal premise.
 In the enthymeme the major premise is assumed where the audience see their beliefs enshrined in universal truths.
 These truths are exemplified by the major premise as universal because they hold categorically.
 The LBT subject finds themselves bound by the same sort of universal premise, although in most cases these unfortunate individuals who suffer infirmities, the premise has a negative emotional import.
 While beyond the scope of this paper, it might be useful to consider such cases where [CBS] results in positive emotional affect from the activating premise (the minor premise) moving to the major categorical premise and ending with the conclusion.
 This is another example of the circumnavigation of the oblique major premise.
 Other forms of activation exist for the recipient.

-These two formulations of universality in the major premise ([RBMP] and [CBMP]) both rely on a universal truth to form or reinforce beliefs and associated dogma.
-The orator asserts truths about government and politics in addition to other subjects, the [LBT] subject inadvertently tells oneself lies about individual failings.[v]
+These two formulations of universality in the major premise ([RBMP] and [CBMP]) both rely on a seeming universal truth to form or reinforce beliefs and associated dogma.
+The orator asserts truths about government and politics in addition to other subjects, the [LBT] subject can inadvertently tells oneself lies about individual failings.[v]
 These somatic results can and often are based on lies, whether it is the exhilaration of the auditor to the rhetors sleight of hands, or the despondency of the [LBT] subject.

 The rhetor may speak to dissuade one, persuade, or cajole, or the [LBT] subject may internalize dialogue that punishes themselves.
 Both involve deception, although the demagogue’s oration is objectively the most pernicious, the [LBT] individual subjectively finds emotional incapacitation of their individual self the most destructive.

 Like ordinary syllogisms, both the counseling and rhetorical syllogism are subject to refutation.
-The is the key to avoiding manipulation by the rhetor and the infirmity of the counseling subject, whether by counterexamples by another rhetor, or the philosophical antidote of the philosophical practitioner.
+This is the key to avoiding manipulation by the rhetor and the infirmity of the counseling subject, whether by counterexamples by another rhetor, or the philosophical antidote of the philosophical practitioner.
 This special characteristic of an enthymeme is called the refutational rhetorical[vi] syllogism, since they all rely on common knowledge, new facts may dissuade the auditor or the [LBT] subject.

 How does this happen?
-The LBT subject may internalize beliefs about the way the things should be.
+The LBT subject may internalize beliefs and symbols about the way the things should be.
 These “shoulds” are firm beliefs which hold universally (and categorically).
 Because of the way things should be helps delineates shortcomings falling short of their lofty, and unrealistic, aspirations.
-The rhetors tools are often subconscious and maybe even unconscious, as these translucent arrows fly out of the rhetors oblique bow [RBMP].
+The rhetors tools are often subconscious and maybe even unconscious, as these translucent arrows fly off of the rhetors oblique bow [RBMP].
 These rhetorical statements [RBS] are surrounded by more general belief systems.
 “The world is unjust!” the rhetor or the LBT subject might proclaim.
 More often with the LBT subject one may try to be perfect but can never achieve their goal.

 Like [RBS], [CBS] can have missing premises and act like a rhetorical syllogism although often with a negative import.
 In such cases the conclusion might be an emotion not consciously understood.
-Emotions are a product of a of Intentional objects and ratings.
+Emotions are a product of a sort of intentional objects and ratings.
 The rule tends to be a modus ponens that holds universally and categorically.[vii]

 Contrarily the orator of the enthymeme, when prevaricating platitudes, whether there is honest appraisal of these platitudes or not, purveys beliefs that confuses the facts.
 While the auditor might take these convoluted facts as a complete truth, which when examining an enthymeme, with its implied missing premise, does not fall into question.
 With the [RBMP] the demagogue conjures up the “rule” when this universal premise is constructed.

-This rhetor major premise is below the “radar” and yet lies below as a truth trumpeting that which is clearly deniable or at least is malleable and uncertain.
+This rhetors major premise is below the “radar” and yet lies below as a truth trumpeting that which is clearly deniable or at least is malleable and uncertain.
 For example, one might think the foundations for employment are just or unjust.
 Depending on the audience, whether a previously discriminated group (i.e., farmworkers who become unionized) or a group that feels newly disenfranchised (i.e., workers displaced due to Artificial Intelligence).
 Depending on the audience’s contingent situation determines the meaning of the syllogism.

 Also, with the [LBT] subject, depending on their view of the world, especially the ethical ramifications of a situation can construct positive or negative results depending on the story one tells themselves.